merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

                        --kegg-data-dir KEGG_2020-12-23
 ```

 Whenever KEGG-related programs are used, you can make them use the appropriate KEGG version by adding `--kegg-data-dir KEGG_2020-12-23` (replacing that path with wherever you decided to store the KEGG data on your computer).
+In the workflows and commands on this page, we'll assume you followed the setup command exactly as written and add the directory name `KEGG_2020-12-23`.

 ## Obtaining our initial dataset of public fecal metagenomes